plevart/mh-access/README.md

 This Java library allows Java code to access fields, methods and constructors that would otherwise be prohibited because of Java accessibility checks.
 It does this using method handles under the hood.
-Method handles are optimized by JIT into machine instructions that execute with same speed as instructions generated for normal field/method/constructor accesses.
-Measured performance is the same.
+Method handles are optimized by JIT into machine instructions that execute at about the same speed as instructions generated for normal field/method/constructor accesses.
+Measurements indicate that JIT optimized code executes with no performance penalty when using this library.

-Access to otherwise prohibited members is governed by special *@Friend* annotation which declares caller classes that are granted access to a particular member.
+Access to otherwise prohibited members is governed by special *@Friend* annotation which declares caller classes that are granted access to a particular field method or constructor.
 Take for example the following class:

 ~~~~~ Java
 public class Credentials {